MrBusiness87/Finder-Project1/README.md

 # Project Name: Finder-Project1
-# Title: Sprorts Finder
+# Title: Sports Finder

 # Introduction:
-Create an sports finder application that allows the user to enter the City to find sports events near city
+Create a sports finder application in a group that allows the user to enter the City to find sports events near city

 # Technologies:
 HTML, CSS, Javascript, AJAX, jquery, Materialize, Openweathermap and Ticket master APIs